MagedEWilliam/hop-hop-win/README.md

 Type any letter from "A" to "Z" to choose a row.

 3. Select a cell
-Type another letter (again, "A" to "Z") to choose a cell within the selected row.
+Type another letter (again, "A" to "Z") to choose a cell within the selected row. (notice the mouse moved to the center of the cell)

 4. Take an action
    * **Backspace**: Go back to selecting a row.